Ivan Vrdoljak

-Ivan Vrdoljak (/hr/; Ivan Vrdoljak (born 22 June 1972 in Osijek) is a Croatian entrepreneur and former politician.
+Ivan Vrdoljak (/hr/; born 22 June 1972) is a Croatian entrepreneur and former politician.
 He held a number of high-ranking positions throughout his political career, including Chairman of the Croatian People's Party and Deputy Speaker of the Croatian Parliament.

 Education

 Ivan Vrdoljak was born in Osijek, where he attended primary school, grammar school (mathematics and computer science program), and the Faculty of Electrical Engineering, where he earned his degree in electrical engineering.
 He was the president of the IAESTE local student branch at the Faculty of Electrical Engineering in Osijek, as well as one of the founders and leaders of the Osijek Electrical Engineering Students' Club (1993).
 He also attended the Council of Europe's Academy for Political Development, graduating in 2005.

 Early business career

 In the early stages of his career, he worked as a designer for RPM Engeharia in Brazil, as an engineer trainee for Nova Livana in Osijek, and as a project manager for automation and management processes for Neo Inžinjering.
 He started the company ATO Inžinjering in Osijek with his colleagues in 2001, and served as a director there.
 He stepped back from ownership of ATO Inženjering in 2008 to serve as Deputy Mayor of the City of Osijek.